 In Bladeless Custom LASIK, the cool beams of a femtosecond laser are used to cut a thin, hinged flap into the surface of the cornea.
 The flap is then folded over and the surgeon applies energy pulses from a computer-guided excimer laser to reshape the cornea and improve vision imperfections.
 The procedure allows for greater corneal stability and the treatment of higher levels of correction.

 Most patients are surprised to find that LASIK eye surgery at Eye Consultants of Pennsylvania is quick and painless.

 LASIK surgery restores vision in nearly every patient, but the procedure does not change the normal age-related problems that may arise years down the road.
 Most people, including LASIK patients, will require reading glasses after the age of 50, and some people will develop cataracts as they age.
 Regular checkups with your eye doctor can help diagnose and treat these age-related eye problems early.

 As you consider the LASIK eye surgery centers near you, contact Eye Consultants of Pennsylvania to schedule a free LASIK evaluation.
-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.